cobwebch/context/Documentation/Administration/Index.rst

 	config.tx_context.foo = bar

-When the context is loaded this will create an entry in the context array with the key “foo” and the value “bar”.
-Contexts can be retrieved using expressions, in any extension that supports expressions.
+When the context is loaded this will create an entry in the context array with the key "foo" and the value "bar".
+Contexts can be retrieved using :ref:`expressions <expressions:start>`, in any extension that supports expressions.
 The contexts are loaded in the extra data of the expressions parser.
 Thus to retrieve a value from the context you would use a syntax like: